You can make a difference!

 She went through very intesnse chemo treatments, radiation and trial drugs.
 I went with her when she had her head shaved and was fitted for a wig.
 I remember having a hard time telling her which one I liked best because she looked beautiful in each one she tried on.
 She handled losing her hair with grace and embraced her new 'hair-do.'

 Sarcoma is not a well-known cancer and thus, is not as well-funded for treatment research.
-For us, though, we now know it well and treatment research and new innovations are what kept us going.
+For us, though, we now know it well.
+Treatment research and new innovations are what kept us going.

 My mom lost her battle in October of 2013.
 We miss her every single day and continue to fight for others so they don't lose their loved ones.